Aboudoc/Transparent-Upgradable-Proxy/README.md

 ## Return data from fallback

+We can increment the count using `inc` function, but if you try to get the count, it will return 0

-`fallback` function and `receive`function both calls an internal function called `_delegate`.
+`fallback` function and `receive`function both calls an internal function called `_delegate`

-We'll be modifying this function.
+We'll be modifying this function to call `delegatecall` but after it will return the data even though the function signature does say that it return any data.

+This will allow us to get the count from the implementation

 **To return data, we'll need to use `assembly`**